AravindhVishnu/Collection-of-useful-scripts/README.md

 The following path needs to be added to the PATH environment variable:
 C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Tools\MSVC\14.31.31103\bin\Hostx64\x64\

 Above path is correct if Visual Studio 2022 Community version is used.
-If another version of Visual Studio is used, then find out the path to lib.exe
-(Microsoft Library Manager).
+For another version of Visual Studio, find out the path to the folder containing lib.exe (Microsoft Library Manager).

 Create the merged static library: powershell -ExecutionPolicy Bypass -File PathToTheScript -InputFolderPath PathToFolderContainingAllStaticLibs -OutputFilePath PathToTheMergedStaticLibFile